jpluscplusm/ruby-hello-world/README.md

 Simple app for testing that Ruby apps are runnable on Cloud Foundry.

-This branch is for testing walcies deployments.
+This branch is for testing walkies deployments.

 `GET /` returns `Hello, World!\n`